awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 1. Create a bucket\.

-   For step\-by\-step instructions, see [How Do I Create an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in *Amazon Simple Storage Service Console User Guide*\.
+   For step\-by\-step instructions, see [How Do I Create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in *Amazon Simple Storage Service Console User Guide*\.

    For bucket naming guidelines, see [Bucket Restrictions and Limitations](BucketRestrictions.md)\.
 If you have a registered domain name, for additional information about bucket naming, see [Customizing Amazon S3 URLs with CNAMEs](VirtualHosting.md#VirtualHostingCustomURLs)\.

 1. Open the bucket **Properties** pane, choose **Static Website Hosting**, and do the following:

-   1. Choose **Enable website hosting**\.
+   1. Choose **Use this bucket to host a website**\.

    1. In the **Index Document** box, type the name of your index document\.
 The name is typically `index.html`\.